LEADERSHIP

 Hannah Slattery

-My name is Hannah Slattery, and I am a Mi’kmaw descendant of the Bear River First Nation in Nova Scotia, Canada.
-I am a member of the Tufts University School of Medicine – Maine Track Class of 2025 and am pursuing a career in Family Medicine and primary care with interests in public-health policy and integrative medicine.
+My name is Hannah Slattery, and I am a Mi’kmaw descendant of Bear River First Nation in Nova Scotia, Canada.
+I am a member of the Tufts University School of Medicine – Maine Track Class of 2025 and am pursuing a career in Family Medicine and primary care with interests in public-health policy and addiction medicine.
 I am a TUSM Sam W. Ho Health-Justice Scholar and serve as the Ambassador on the Board of Directors at Native American Lifelines, an Urban-Indian Health Clinic in Boston, MA.
-I was raised in Gilford, New Hampshire, spending ample time in the White Mountains and Lakes Region.
-I am passionate about Indigenous health equity and have experience lobbying and testifying for Native public health legislation in Maine and Massachusetts.
-I am proud to serve on ANAMS executive board as a Member at Large and welcome you to reach out to me anytime at hannah.slattery@tufts.edu.
+I am passionate about Indigenous health equity and have experience lobbying and testifying for Native public health legislation in Maine and Massachusetts and am a member of the AMA Committee on American Indian Affairs.
+I am proud to serve on ANAMS executive board as a Member at Large and welcome you to reach out to me anytime at anams1975@gmail.com.
 Wela’lin.

 Immediate Past President